 This week on the Secret Library, Librarian Antony Ramm looks at books or other printed objects held at the Central Library, all highlighting different aspects of the Leeds deaf community’s story.
-These three items will be among a wider selection on show at Martin Smith’s talk on the same subject.
-That talk (and book-signing) will take place in the Central Library at 2pm on February 2 – you can reserve your place on Ticketsource.

 The early 19th-century